The 2018 Gala

 Oral Lee Brown – Founder/CEO

-Oral Lee Brown is accustomed to hard work and challenges having left poverty in the Mississippi Delta and relocating to California as a young woman, she worked during the day and attended school at night as she raised three daughters.
+Oral Lee Brown is accustomed to hard work and challenges.
+Having left poverty in the Mississippi Delta and relocating to California as a young woman, Oral worked during the day and attended school at night while raising three daughters.
 She earned a Bachelor of Science degree from the University of San Francisco.
-With confidence and determination to make her next professional move, she attained her Real Estate Broker’s license and went on to become the owner of Nationwide Realty now known as (Oral Brown Realty) in Oakland, CA.
+With the confidence and determination to make her next professional move, she attained her Real Estate Broker’s license and went on to become the owner of Nationwide Realty in Oakland, CA.

-Ms. Brown’s difficult start in life and her religious faith has led her to believe in helping others and “giving something back” to the community.
+Ms. Brown’s difficult start in life, and her religious faith, has led her to believe in helping others and “giving something back” to the community.
 In 1987 Oral Lee Brown adopted the entire first grade class from Brookfield Elementary School in Oakland, CA. Her vision was to support these at-risk students in whatever ways essential to gain a quality education.
-She began to deposit $10,000.00 of her own money into a trust account for the children’s tuition and she continues her giving until this day.
+She annually deposits $10,000.00 and began her quest to educate her “babies”.

-Over the years Oral Lee Brown has adopted many more young students and has guided them through school and on to college.
+Through the years Oral Lee Brown has adopted many more young students and helped guide them through school and on to college.
 Not only is she supporting the children financially for their future education, but she provides after school and Saturday School to tutor and mentor with the students, testing, and CAHSEE & SAT/ACT prep.

 Who Are the Children of The O.L.B.F.?

 The Oral Lee Brown Foundation currently sponsors eight (8) groups (or phases) of children.